SanclerZanella/borderless_project/README.md

   * My mentor [Caleb Mbakwe](https://www.linkedin.com/in/calebmbakwe/?originalSubdomain=ng)
   * [Tim Nelson](https://github.com/TravelTimN) whom I inspired to organize the project and the README file.
-  * Code Institute Mentors and Tutors
+  * Code Institute Mentors and Tutors.
-  * Code Institute Student Care, which is always Kind
+  * Code Institute Student Care, which is always Kind.
-  * My class on slack
+  * My class on slack.
-  * The supportive Code Institute community on Slack
+  * The supportive Code Institute community on Slack.
-  * My family and friends for their patience and honest critique throughout
+  * My family and friends for their patience and honest critique throughout.